braimanm/uitaf-docs/docs/getting_started/prerequsits.md

 2. **Java Development Kit (JDK):**

-    - **Java 8 SDK:** UITAF is built to be compatible with Java 8.
-Ensure that the Java 8 SDK is properly installed and configured on your development machine.
-This version of the JDK provides the necessary runtime environment and development tools required for compiling, debugging, and running UITAF-based test scripts.
+    - **Java SDK:** UITAF is built to be compatible with Java 11 and higher.
+Ensure that the Java JDK is properly installed and configured on your development machine.

 3. **Build Automation Tool:**